 Through Ameriprise Financial, we are affiliated with RiverSource Life, a licensed insurance company in 49 states, as well as the District of Columbia and American Samoa and with RiverSource Life of NY, licensed to do business as an insurance company in New York.
-The products of our insurance company affiliates include fixed and variable life insurance, long-term care insurance, disability insurance and fixed and variable annuities.
-Additionally, the Variable Series Trust and Wanger Advisors Trust funds we manage are investment options offered within those variable annuity and variable life insurance products.
+The products of our insurance company affiliates include fixed and variable life insurance policies, long-term care insurance, disability insurance and fixed and variable annuity contracts (including registered indexed-linked annuity contracts).
+Additionally, the Columbia Variable Insurance Trust I and II and Wanger Advisors Trust we manage are investment options offered within those variable annuity and variable life insurance products.